 Ethical Forum 2023 - Thursday December 7, 2023, 2 - 6 pm

-21th Ethical Forum of the University Foundation
+21st Ethical Forum of the University Foundation

 Artificial Intelligence takes many forms.
-One of those of widest relevance for our universities is the chatbot application ChatGPT, launched in November 2022 by the San Francisco-based company OpenAI.
+One of those of widest relevance for our universities is the passionately discussed chatbot application ChatGPT, launched in November 2022 by OpenAI.
 In a matter of seconds, it can produce texts that sound like well-informed answers to any possible question, react to users’ objections and summarize long texts.
+Its potential is evident in many fields, including all aspects of university life.

 Organizing committee